masonfaldet/CLS-Hidden-Geometry/README.md

   - Lightweight, per-key caching of features and Gram matrices
 - Reproducible experiment scripts (plots, heatmaps, pairwise tables, tie-like candidates)

-> **TL;DR**: Point the class at a ViT classifier, it ensures an on-disk ImageNet-256 split, pulls per-layer `[CLS]` states for classes you care about, and lets you compute/plot MMD & μ̂ trajectories—optionally with PCA + multi-kernel tricks.

 ---